PabloHermun/pablohermun/README.md

-## 👋 Hello there I’m Pablo Hermun
+## 👋 Hello there!
+I’m Pablo Hermun

-I'm a Data Analyst and a multidisciplinary thinker with a background in **Physics**, and hands on experience on **programming and automation**.
+I'm a Data Analyst and a multidisciplinary thinker with a background in **Physics**, and hands on experience on **programming, automation, and linux systems administration**.
 <!--
 **PabloHermun/pablohermun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.